GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 openssl pkcs12 -nodes -in keystore.p12 -out keystore.pem
 ```

-You can see many things in `keystore.pem`. but we need only private key part so make a new file and add private key part there like in below example:
+You can see many things in `keystore.pem`. but we need only private key part so make a new file and add the private key part there like in the below example:

 ```
 // private.pem